 It is a privileged place that will also make you feel like a king in its 1,001 castles that you can visit, or at least the most important ones, like the Château de Castelnaud.

 Of course, there are charming villages, in fact 10 of them are part of the list of the most beautiful villages in France.
 Some of the most impressive are Castelnaud-la-Chapelle, Beynac or La Roque-Gageac.

 And this is just a small taste of what awaits you in Dordogne.

-Book your ideal rural house in Dordogne
+Book online your ideal rural house in Dordogne

 There are many places where you can enjoy rural accommodation, in an incomparable natural and cultural environment, where you can rest and recharge your batteries in light of what awaits to be explored.